Fitoussi/geo-my-wp/readme.txt

 * Go to Plugins screen and find the newly uploaded Plugin in the list.
 * Click Activate Plugin to activate it.

-for detailed installation and setup guied see the [documentation](docs.geomywp.com).
+for detailed installation and setup guide see the [documentation](docs.geomywp.com).

 == Frequently Asked Questions ==

-* For questions, bugs report and suggestions please visit [GEO my WP Furom](https://geomywp.com/support/forums/)
+* For questions, bugs report and suggestions please visit [GEO my WP Forum](https://geomywp.com/support/forums/)

 == Screenshots ==